 Before the Golden Gate Bridge was constructed, much of the Bay Area was connected by ferry services.
-In the late 19th century, San Francisco was one of the quickest developing cities in the nation, but it hit a major speed bump as it started to develop into a major city center.
+In the late 19th century, San Francisco was one of the fastest developing cities in the United States, but it hit a major speed bump as it started to develop into a major city center.
 With a lack of quick, reliable transportation (especially after the development of the affordable car in the early 20th century), the city stagnated and stopped growing.
-Although the ferry service was popular at the time, many people called for a bridge to be constructed so that people could travel much more easily and quickly.
-One of the first propositions was to have a monumental suspension bridge built over Fort Point at the tip of the Golden Gate Channel.
+Although the ferry service was popular at the time, many locals called for a bridge to be constructed so that people could travel more easily and quickly.
+One of the first propositions was to have a monumental suspension bridge built over Fort Point at the tip of the Golden Gate Strait.

-Although proposals had been around since the late 19th century, many engineers and architects believed it impossible to build a bridge over such a long channel, with its strong tides, deep water (372 ft at its deepest), and heavy outbursts of wind and fog.
+Although proposals had been around since the late 19th century, many engineers and architects believed it impossible to build a bridge over such a long channel, with its strong tides, deep water (372 feet at its deepest) and heavy outbursts of wind and fog.
 It wasn’t until 1916 that James Wilkins, a former engineering student, created one of the first feasible proposals for a complicated bridge costing around $100 million (over $2 billion in today’s money).
 Although many shrugged off the idea, engineer and poet Joseph Strauss believed he could pull off the impossible feat.
-Although it took many years for Strauss to finally start the project — mostly due to concerns from the Department of War and the competing ferry services — he finally began construction in 1933.
+Following concerns from the Department of War and the competing ferry services, Strauss finally began construction in 1933,

-Although Joseph Strauss is remembered as the main engineer and designer behind the Golden Gate Bridge, he ended up having very little to do with its famous look.
+Although Joseph Strauss is remembered as the main engineer and designer behind the Golden Gate Bridge, he ended up having very little to do with its iconic look.
 Strauss, although accomplished at building smaller inland bridges, had never completed a work of this scale and magnitude.
-Like any good leader he pooled engineering and design talent from all over the country.
-The three major heads under him were Leon Moisseiff (who designed the Manhattan Bridge), Irving Morrow, and Charles Ellis.
-Morrow, a relatively unknown architect at the time, added some of the most important designs to the bridge, as he envisioned the overall shape of the bridge’s towers, its lighting scheme, its art deco elements, and the famous International Orange color.
+Like any good leader, he pooled engineering and design talent from all over the country.
+The three major heads under him were Leon Moisseiff (who designed the Manhattan Bridge), Irving Morrow and Charles Ellis.
+Morrow, a relatively unknown architect at the time, added some of the most important designs to the bridge, as he envisioned the overall shape of the bridge’s towers, its lighting scheme, its Art Deco elements and the famous international orange color.

-On January 5th, 1933, the $35 million project began.
-As of 2016, it’s still unknown how many worked on the bridge, as there were ten prime contractors, and their records have unfortunately been lost to time.
+On January 5 1933, the $35 million project began.
+As of 2016, it’s still unknown how many worked on the bridge, as there were 10 prime contractors and their records have unfortunately been lost to time.
 Strauss was strict about keeping the project on schedule and often oversaw the day-to-day construction.
-The bridge was finally completed on May 27th, 1937, purportedly under budget due to Strauss’s oversight.
+The bridge was finally completed on May 27 1937, purportedly under budget due to Strauss’s supervision.

-Fun Fact: As of today, the Akashi Kaikyō Bridge in Japan is the longest suspension bridge in the world at a staggering 1.237 miles long.
+Fact: As of today, the Akashi Kaikyō Bridge in Japan is the longest suspension bridge in the world at a staggering 1.24 miles long.

-Fun Fact: Members of the Halfway To Hell Club became celebrities in the Bay Area, and one member, Al Zampa, even had a play produced about his exploits on the Golden Gate Bridge.
+Fact: Members of the Halfway to Hell Club became celebrities in the Bay Area, and one member, Al Zampa, even had a play produced about his exploits on the Golden Gate Bridge.

-The opening celebration of the Golden Gate Bridge lasted for over a week, and over 200,000 people crossed the bridge before traffic was allowed on it.
+The bridge opened on May 27 1937.
+The opening celebration of the Golden Gate Bridge lasted for over a week and around 200,000 people crossed the bridge before traffic was allowed on it.
 It was quite the spectacle at the time, as invitations were mailed out inviting people from all over to enjoy the bridge and partake in the parties that accompanied it.
 There was even an official song: ‘There’s a Silver Moon on the Golden Gate,’ which was created and sung to commemorate the event.

-Fun Fact: Strauss wrote a poem called ‘The Might Task is Done’ after completing the bridge.
-Below you will find the first stanza.
+Fact: Strauss wrote a poem called ‘The Might Task is Done‘ after completing the bridge.
+This is the first stanza:

 At last the mighty task is done;